mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

 The first option is to use your favorite text editor and manually create a yaml manifest with the namespace specs.

 The second option is to generate the manifest file via the kubectl command.
 Let's create another namespace and call it `backend` with this option.
-Type the below command and redirect to a file
+Type the below command and redirect it to a file

 `kubectl create namespace backend -o yaml --dry-run >~/ns-backend.yaml`{{execute}}